Headquarters: 1000 Nicollet Mall

 With its familiar red bullseye logo, Target Stores have become the nation's second-largest discount chain behind Wal-Mart.

-The company currently operates 1,778 stores in 49 states and plans to open its first Canadian stores in 2013
+The company currently operates 1,797 stores in the U.S. and 124 stores in Canada.

 According to the company, Target reaches a younger customer with higher incomes than its competitors.
 The median age of Target customers is 40, the youngest of all major discount retailers.
 The median household income is about $64,000.
 Eighty percent are female and 33 percent have children at home.
 About 80 percent attended college and 57 percent completed college.
 Because of its higher-end focus, Target stores are humorously referred to as "Tarzhay."